nelsfichera/holbertonschool-web_front_end/0x0C-Javascript_advanced/README.md

 Call processOrder with 12323 and 15.0
 Logs to the console All the orders have been processed

-## 9. Prime numbers & timing execution
+## 9. Prime numbers & timing execution file: 9-prime.js
 ### Write a function named countPrimeNumbers
 #### You must use performance API to measure the time needed to execute the function (performance.now())
 #### Your code should display something in the range of Execution time of printing countPrimeNumbers was 0.2700000002514571 milliseconds.